runtimeverification/iele-semantics/data.md

 Word Map
 --------

-Most of IELE data is held in finite maps.
+Most of IELE data is held in finite arrays.
-We are using the polymorphic `Map` sort for these word maps.
+We are using the polymorphic `Array` sort for these word maps.

 -   `WM [ N := WS ]` assigns a contiguous chunk of $WM$ to $WS$ starting at position $W$.
 -   `#range(M, START, WIDTH)` reads off $WIDTH$ elements from $WM$ beginning at position $START$ (padding with zeros as needed).